podio/podio-objc/README.md

 PodioKit uses ARC and is based on NSURLSession, which means it supports iOS 7.0 and above and Mac OS X 10.9 and above.

 PodioKit 2.0 is currently in beta and is being actively developed.
-To use the latest stable version, use one of the official 1.x [releases](https://github.com/podio/podio-objc/releases).
+We encourage contributions through pull requests and the Github issue tracker.

 ## Integrate with an existing project